 - ¼ cup chopped kalamata olives

 - 2 tablespoons red wine vinegar

 - 1 teaspoon kosher salt

 - 1 minced garlic glove

-Once quinoa is cooled to room temperature, pour the dressing over the cooked quinoa and add the remaining ingredients.
+- Once quinoa is cooled slightly (about 10 minutes), pour half the dressing over the cooked quinoa.

 - Once the quinoa has reached room temperature, pour the remaining salad dressing over the quinoa.
 Add in the cucumbers, feta, if using, olives, artichoke hearts, tomatoes, and parsley.
 Toss together until everything is well distributed.

 - Cover and refrigerate for 30 minutes, allowing the flavors to come together.

 This recipe was orginally published in 2018 but was updated in 2022 with new tips.